YouBenshan/jVisualVM/src/main/java/ybs/gc/minorAndFull/README.md

 		See the Stdout , normally the output value is <1050, but sometime is 1100~1300(around Full GC)
 * Q:
 	 * How about: java -XX:+UseParallelGC -Xms2G -Xmx2G ybs.gc.minorAndFull.Main (make sleep shorter)?
-	*The output numbers are much bigger then before*
+	*The output numbers are much bigger then before for the heap are much bigger.*
 	 * Does Stop-The-World only existing during Full GC?*
 	*No*